 Belfast International Arts Festival, formerly known as Belfast Festival at Queen’s, is the city’s longest running international arts event.

 Originally established in 1962, it was hosted by Queen’s University until 2015, after which a new independent organisation (a company limited by guarantee and registered as a charity) was formed with the support of all stakeholders to deliver a new artistic vision for the event.
 The event covers theatre, dance, classical and roots music, visual, film and digital arts and literature accompanied by outreach and education events.
 It takes place every October in venues and locations across Belfast.
-The 2017 dates are 6th October to 28th October with events related to Poppies: Weeping Window running until 3rd December 2017.
+The 2018 dates are 16th October to 3rd November.

 The mission of Belfast International Arts Festival is to be the preeminent, progressive international arts event within Northern Ireland, actively engaging both global and local communities in the richness and diversity of contemporary arts practice.
 With our partners throughout the entire city, we seek to create a distinctive environment for audiences to enjoy and participate in inspirational and transformative aesthetic experiences from world-class artists, thinkers and leaders.

 We do this by:

 - presenting a wide range of contemporary arts and cultural events of the highest possible international standard to the widest possible audiences from home and abroad;

 - reflecting contemporary culture from across the globe to audiences from Belfast, NI and visitors to the province;

 - offering an international showcase for the best of Northern Ireland contemporary culture;

 presenting events which cannot easily be achieved by any other UK or Irish arts organisation through innovative programming and a commitment to creating new work;

 - actively ensuring equal opportunities and access for all sections of our communities to directly experience, participate in and enjoy the Festival;